 Due Dates: July 10, 2026 (White paper) | August 31, 2026 (Full proposal)

-Summary: Supports international, multidisciplinary research teams developing novel approaches to Southern Hemisphere space weather and ionospheric plasma forecasting relevant to naval and commercial applications.
+Summary: Supports international, multidisciplinary research teams in developing novel approaches for Southern Hemisphere space weather and ionospheric plasma analysis with dual-use military and commercial applications.

 Key Information: Lead institution must be non-U.S.-based; U.S. partners allowed but not required.